This guide shows how to instrument a Temporal TypeScript application with OpenTelemetry and send traces, metrics, and logs to SigNoz.

 Step 2: Configure OpenTelemetry SDK

 Create src/instrumentation.ts to set up the OpenTelemetry SDK.
-This file initializes tracing, metrics, and logging for your entire application.
+This file initializes tracing, metrics, and logging for your application.

-Key concept: This configuration must be loaded before any other code to ensure automatic instrumentation works correctly.
+Load this file before any other code to ensure automatic instrumentation works correctly.

 import { NodeSDK } from '@opentelemetry/sdk-node';